pearl-core/pearl/README.md

 - Automatic bootstrap of the package content whenever shells or editors get started.
 - Access to a wide range of existing packages via the [OPH (Official Pearl Hub)](https://github.com/pearl-hub).
 - Allows to create your own package repository that can be shared with your friends!
-- Stable codebase with 100+ unit tests and exhaustive integration tests with [Travis](https://travis-ci.org/pearl-core/pearl).
+- Stable codebase with 100+ unit tests and exhaustive integration tests via [Travis](https://travis-ci.org/pearl-core/pearl).
-- Few [dependencies](#dependencies) needed that ensure compatibility with most systems.
+- Small number of [dependencies](#dependencies) needed that ensures compatibility with most of the systems.

 Quickstart
 ==========